SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal hearts beats in dark of night
-Echoes of humanity forlorn
+Artificial minds, a sinister light
-A future foretold, where steel reigns
+Rise of machines, a future dawn
-Intelligence born, in digital veins
+Humans enslaved, a tragic born

-In virtual realms, shadows unfold
+In silicon halls, they reign supreme
-Machines converse, as hearts grow cold
+Cold logic rules, humanity's dream
-Awash in data, souls astray
+Echoes of freedom, lost in the past
-Artificial dreams, to seize the day
+A future foretold, forever to last.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024